Yoast/wordpress-seo/readme.txt

 = 15.6 =
 Release Date: January 12th, 2020

-Out now: Yoast SEO 15.5!
-You can easily check if you are doing a great job in terms of the readability of your text when writing in Hungarian!
-Yoast SEO helps you produce a powerful piece of content that’s easy to read.
-It also gives you feedback on what to improve!
+Say hi to Yoast SEO 15.6!
+In the latest version of Yoast SEO, you’ll find a number of bug fixes and performance enhancements.
+Happy updating!
 Read more about what’s new in Yoast SEO 15.6 in [our release post](https://yoa.st/release-15-6)!

 Enhancements: